 Prospective PE teachers must complete a student teaching requirement in order to graduate.
 During this experience, they teach physical education classes at varying grade levels while being supervised by a licensed teacher.
 Student PE teachers are evaluated throughout the assignment.

 According to the BLS, every state requires public school teachers to be licensed.
 While requirements vary by state, many require graduating from an approved program and passing a qualifying exam.
-Individuals interested in coaching may be required to earn a coaching certificate in some states.
 Beginning teachers may start with a temporary or probationary license prior to earning a full teacher's license.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for elementary and middle school teachers are expected to increase 12% from 2012-2022, while job growth for high school teachers during that time is predicted to be 6% (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for elementary, middle and high school teachers are expected to increase 3-4% from 2018-2028 (www.bls.gov).
 Job opportunities vary by location and may be impacted by a state's budget.
 Student enrollment also influences the amount of job prospects available and varies by region.